lychee-treez/Penguino/README.md

 # README

-This is a penguin only social media platform.
+This is a penguin content only social media platform.
 It's called Penguino.